-Puberty, usually occurring during adolescence, is when kids develop physically and emotionally into young men and women.
-Usually, this starts to happen no earlier than about 7 to 8 years of age for girls and 9 years of age for boys (the average age is about 10 for girls and 11 for boys).
+Puberty is when kids develop physically and emotionally into young men and women.
+Usually, this starts to happen in adolescence — no earlier than about 7 to 8 years of age in girls (the average age is about 10) and 9 years of age for boys (the average age is about 11).

 But what if a younger child — for example, a 5-year-old girl — begins showing the signs of puberty?
 How would it affect her?

-Precocious puberty — the onset of signs of puberty before age 7 or 8 in girls and age 9 in boys — can be physically and emotionally difficult for kids and can sometimes be the sign of an underlying health problem.
+Precocious puberty — the onset of signs of puberty before age 7 or 8 in girls and age 9 in boys — can be physically and emotionally difficult for kids and is sometimes the sign of a health problem.

 In girls, the telltale signs of precocious puberty include any of the following before 7 or 8 years of age: